alexandra-simeonova/drafts/content-guidelines.md

 ## Audience

 The audience of the Luigi docs are developers or managers interested in implementing a micro frontend UI solution.
 It is assumed the reader already has basic knowledge of web development.
 Do not explain general concepts, but only specific instructions for Luigi.
-(The only exception is the concept of micro frontends which is explained in the [getting started guide](docs/gettings-started.md).)

 ## Language

 When writing documentation, you should adhere to a few basic rules:
 - Use the active voice.
-Instead of writing `Luigi Client should be installed in the main project folder...`, write `Install Luigi Client in your main project folder...`.
+Instead of writing *Luigi Client should be installed in the main project folder...*, write *Install Luigi Client in your main project folder...*.
 - Do not use slang or abbreviations.
 This also means you should not use contractions (don't instead of do not) or short forms (info instead of information).
 - Always use the present tense except if future is necessary to explain something that will happen in the future.
 - Use concise language and avoid long blocks of text.